remmertjack/Clustering-Ball-Players-1/README.md

 Minkowski distance, we were able to explain 62% of the variance.
 Overall this is not a tremendous amount within our dataset, and some believe it should be at least 60%.
-In order to look at the variables that accounted for the most variance, we can look at a biplot of the variables.
-Here we see that Weak% and Flare% do not contribute all that much to the underlying clusters, as in not good differentiators, and may be good variables to remove.
+In order to look at the variables that accounted for the most variance, we can look at a biplot of the variables, using Euclidean distance.
+Here we see that Weak% and Flare% do not contribute all that much to the underlying clusters, as in not good differentiators, and may be potential variables to remove.

 <img src="figs/biplot_.png" width="95%" style="display: block; margin: auto;" />